Team-SMDRS/MicroBankingSystem-Backend/README.md

 Contributions are welcome!
 Please follow PEP 8 style guidelines and add tests for new features.

+## Note

+This is a university project where the use of ORM (Object-Relational Mapping) frameworks is not allowed.
+Therefore, we use raw SQL queries for all database operations to directly interact with PostgreSQL.

 ---

 **Built with ❤️ by Team SMDRS**